"Star Wars: The Rise of Skywalker" - The Media Times

-(This article contains some spoilers for what’s going on with Rose Tico in Star Wars Episode IX: The Rise of Skywalker.)
+(This article is basically just a list of spoilers for Star Wars Episode IX: The Rise of Skywalker.)

-There is certainly a perspective behind the fact that the story “Star Wars: The Rise of Skywalker” should specifically appeal to fans who did not like “The Last Jedi” to counteract this – as Luke’s strange meta commentary (Mark Hamill) says that “the A Jedi’s weapon should be treated with more respect “when Rey Darth throws Vader’s lightsaber into a fire in” The Rise of Skywalker “after he himself has thrown a lightsaber over the shoulder in” The Last Jedi “.
-And further evidence that the new film wants to blow up the last film is the way it treats Rose Tico (Kelly Marie Tran).
+Since the “Star Wars” films will be interrupted until at least 2022, we have to make sure that the discourse about “Star Wars: The Rise of the Skywalker” is particularly long.
+Fortunately, the film certainly gave us enough topics to talk about, basically, until we were all dead.
+It’s just one of those films that has so many things going on that we might never really be able to completely disassemble it.
+But we will try.

-When Rose was first introduced in The Last Jedi, it wasn’t necessarily the best fit.
-She spent most of the film with Finn (John Boyega) on a side adventure that had no real impact on the main story, and therefore, unlike the characters in “The Force Awakens”, could never establish herself as part of the ensemble of the new ones Trilogy.
-She was never allowed to be part of the group and therefore somehow felt strange.
+So to celebrate this moment in pop culture history that feels like the rest of our lives, let’s look at 21 things from “The Rise of Skywalker” that drove us – that’s the authors of the list – absolutely crazy.

 Also read: Nothing about Emperor Palpatine’s return in “Star Wars: The Rise of Skywalker” makes sense